 Here’s an interesting test result that may help you in your magazine marketing endeavors.

-About two years ago, we had the privilege of taking over all membership and subscription marketing for the Biblical Archaeology Society.
-Our mandate was to dramatically increase their online membership and subscription revenue.
+About three years ago, we had the privilege of taking a more hands-on approach to all membership and subscription marketing for the Biblical Archaeology Society.
+Our mandate was to increase their online membership and subscription revenue.
 After just 90 days, new online subscription and membership revenue increased by 130%.
-Compared to the the year prior, new subscription revenue more than doubled.
+Compared to the year prior, new subscription revenue more than doubled.

 What changed?
 We sold the magazine membership, not the magazine subscription.

 When comparing the average result of a campaign that focuses on selling their membership product, BAS Library these efforts generated response rates that were about 3x higher than similar efforts designed to sell subscriptions which focused on the current and future issues of the magazine.

 The magazine subscription was for sale at the price of $24.97, so with an all-access membership at $34.97 and the web membership at $29.97, revenue per order grew 20 to 40% higher.
 As we’ve reported in the past, the two magazine membership offers generate well more than half of the total response thus creating an average yield per order of $31.46 dollars which is an increase of 26% over the $24.97 subscription price.

 Testing is always going on at BAS, so you may not always see that exact offer, but it’s the one that consistently drives the highest revenues, and there are many pricing options available that can be tested and rotated to maximize revenue and retention rates, for any magazine.